Mark Hotchin: Personal life

-Amongst the most controversial of his New Zealand assets is a still unfinished house on the upmarket Paritai Drive, in the Auckland suburb of Ōrākei.
+Amongst the most controversial of his New Zealand assets was an unfinished house on the upmarket Paritai Drive, in the Auckland suburb of Ōrākei.
 This house has been the target of much of the public's ill-feeling towards Hotchin.
 In 2009, pizza company Hell Pizza set up a large billboard on a trailer outside the house to advertise pizza based on the seven deadly sins.

 In 2011 Hotchin decided to sue the country's biggest newspaper, the New Zealand Herald, for aggravated and punitive damages.

 Hotchin's New Zealand assets were frozen by the High Court, following an application by the Securities Commission.
 But a decision by the Court to have the order overturned has been ruled on but not made public.

 Hotchin was co-owner with Eric Watson of the New Zealand Warriors but later sold his stake to Watson, who later, for a period, had Owen Glenn as co-owner, before selling his interest in 2018.